-Because of this high need and low advocate numbers, the ACT Now fellow and advocacy program builds on all of these relationships.
-The advocacy connection team aims to educate patients with leadership potential in a wide geographical distribution along with the fellows from participating headache centers.
+Because of this high need and low advocate numbers, the ACT Now fellow and advocacy program builds on these relationships.
+The advocacy connection team aims to educate patients with leadership potential in wide geographical distribution and the fellows from participating headache centers.

 Advocacy Training Program

 Throughout the program, there are monthly meetings and discussions on various topics in advocacy.
 The hope is to increase the number of providers and patient advocates.
 Advocates receive training about the current state of advocacy for headache medicine and patients and will develop creative strategies to identify and address gaps in the current advocacy movement.
-Through the sessions, participants are training in speaking, writing, and political skills so that they can effectively community their message while developing project-based outcomes.
-Advocates have the power of knowledge, communicate, and resources to take on the role of migraine advocacy.
+Through the sessions, participants are trained in speaking, writing, and political skills to effectively communicate their message while developing project-based outcomes.
+Advocates have the power of knowledge, communication, and resources to take on the role of migraine advocacy.

 Migraine and Headache Disorder Advocates

-As someone who lives with Chronic Migraine and daily persistent headaches, it is very hard for me to “keep my head above water.”
-I struggle to balance my family life, my work life, and My Migraine Life.
+As someone who lives with Chronic Migraine and persistent daily headaches, it is tough for me to “keep my head above water.”
+I struggle to balance my family life, work life, and Migraine Life.
 Because of this, I struggle to commit to events and programs.
-Life has taught me that my migraine beast will arise at any moment and my plans don’t fit its schedule.
-It’s hard for me to admit that I can’t make all commitments and I find that I either apologize a lot or hold myself back from opportunities.
+Life has taught me that my migraine beast will arise at any moment, and my plans don’t fit its schedule.
+It’s hard to admit that I can’t make all commitments, and I either apologize a lot or hold myself back from opportunities.

-Roughly 39 million people in the United States and 1 billion people worldwide have migraine.
-This makes migraine the third most common illness in the world.1
+Roughly 39 million people in the United States and 1 billion worldwide have migraines.
+This makes Migraine the third most common illness in the world.1